Frederikssund/Alternativ-QGIS-installation/Readme.md

-# Alternativ installation af QGIS
+# Alternativ installation af QGIS <br>(Installation of QGIS without using the registry)

 (For english-speaking speaking users, see file "Readme-english.md")<br>